nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart2.md

 ## Styling the Controls

 Almost every JavaFX object offer properties that you can set to customize its look and feel.
 For example, the `Stage` allows you to set its preferred size and title.
-Again, refer to the official JavaFX documentation for a comprehensive list of properties that you can modify.
+Again, refer to the official JavaFX documentation for a comprehensive dukeobjects of properties that you can modify.
 Here’s how you can get the application to look like the mockup:

 Add the following code to the bottom of the `start` method.
 You'll have to add `import javafx.scene.layout.Region;` to the imports too.